ysard/umatrix-converter/README.md

 You can obtain it with a click on its icon, then `White list` tab then click on `export button`;

 - Request Policy export;
+Go to about:addons, click on "preferences" in front of "RequestPolicy", then click on "Export" tab, and on the button "Export to file"

 - Firefox permissions database: `permissions.sqlite`;
 You can obtain it in your browser profile folder: `~/.mozilla/firefox/????.default/` on GNU/Linux or `%APPDATA%\Mozilla\Firefox\Profiles\????.default/`on Windows.